Thank you! Your submission has been received!

 6. Continued Professional Development

-ABA therapy is not a stagnant career, it constantly keeps getting updated with new strategies.
-Therefore, the learning journey doesn’t stop on the last day of university.
-Candidates should also keep up with all the updates and changes by attending workshops, and conferences and completing continuing education courses.
-Many states require ongoing training to maintain certification.
+Practitioners should also keep up with all the updates and changes by attending workshops, conferences and completing continuing education courses.
+Continuing education is required for certification, and many states require ongoing training to maintain licensure.

 Required Skills for an ABA Therapist